Family Law Questions and Answers

-Family violence is an action or the threat of an action by a member of a family or household against another member of the family or household that is intended to cause physical harm, bodily injury, physical assault or sexual assault or reasonable fear of such action.
+Family violence is an action or the threat of an action by a member of a family or household against another member of the family or household that is intended to cause physical harm, bodily injury, physical assault, sexual assault or reasonable fear of such action.
 Abuse toward a child of the family or household and dating violence is also family violence.

 For family violence, any adult in a household can file for themselves or any other member of the household, including a child who needs protection.

-24. What is enforcement?
+What is Enforcement?

 Enforcement is when a lawsuit is filed against a person for violating a court order.

 Orders for any of the following may be enforced by a family court:

 - Child visitation